Angled disc choke coverage for high-temperature, steam-service, and pressure-management applications.

 Use these answers to narrow the right product model, document, or support request before you contact the Cactus Flow team.

-An angled disc choke is a specialty choke selected when the pressure-management application calls for angled-body disc-style control geometry.
-Cactus Flow angled disc coverage includes FNPT, butt weld, socket weld, ANSI RF, and API RTJ configurations with 1/4 inch to 3/4 inch disc sizes.
+CMA is an angled disc choke selected when the pressure-management application calls for disc-style control geometry.
+Cactus Flow CMA coverage includes FNPT, butt weld, socket weld, ANSI RF, and API RTJ configurations with 1/4 inch to 3/4 inch disc sizes.

 Useful quote details include pressure requirement, connection layout, disc size, trim requirement, temperature, service environment, and any replacement or clearance constraints that affect the final configuration.